snapperbay4453/i18n-xlsx-to-json-directory/README.md

 # i18n-xlsx-to-json-directory

 Library that converts and downloads multilingual data stored in .xlsx files into a json directory structure.
 The directory structure is tailored to the i18next library.

+Supports browser and node environments.

-## Usage
+## Usage in Browser Environment

+Import the library into the script file as shown below.

 ```javascript
 import {